Support Remote Teams at Work

 The Bottom Line

-For now, many teams have no choice but to work remotely.
-It is hard enough to work on live teams; virtual and remote teams add another layer of complexity.
+It is hard enough to work on live teams; hybrid and remote teams add another layer of complexity.
 Done right, leaders can sustain their culture and their employees by making a concerted effort to adjust to the new normal.

 To learn more about how to better support remote teams at work, download 10 Tips to Overcome the Top Virtual Team Challenges